 I will strive to create modern redactions that incorporate knowledge from both historical texts and my extensive professional culinary experience.
 This will help bridge gaps in technique and ingredients, ensuring familiarity and ease for the modern cook and diner while preserving the defining characteristics of the historical dishes.
 Furthermore, I will provide information to assist modern cooks in sourcing particular ingredients and scaling up redactions for larger events.

-Where precise information is absent, I will be guided by the principle that 14th- and 15th-century diners enjoyed their food just as modern diners do.
+Where precise information is absent, I will be guided by the principle that Andalusi diners enjoyed their food just as modern diners do.
 The highest purpose of this interpretation is to provide a delicious look at the past.
-I will elaborate on the choices I make regarding methods and ingredients in my notes on each redaction, but the entire process will be driven by the pursuit of a final outcome: a delicious banquet meal that captures the flavors and textures of a French banquet around the turn of the 15th century.
+I will elaborate on the choices I make regarding methods and ingredients in my notes on each redaction, but the entire process will be driven by the pursuit of a final outcome: a delicious banquet meal that captures the flavors and textures of an Andalusi banquet as documented in the 13th century.

 -Noble Scandal mac Rofir